 - What permits do I need to start a food truck business?

 - The permits required for a food truck business vary by location, so you will need to research the laws and regulations in your local area to determine what permits are necessary.

 - How much does it cost to start a food truck business?

 - The cost of starting a food truck business can vary widely depending on factors such as the equipment and truck you purchase, the cost of permits and licenses, and the amount of inventory you need to buy.
-On average, starting a food truck business can cost anywhere from $20,000 to $100,000.

 - How often should I update my menu?